 Faculty Board A Faculty Board is responsible to University Academic Council for coordinating the work of the Faculty's constituent academic units in the furthering the University Corporate Plan and Key Performance Indicators.
 FE Further Education e.g. colleges and sixth form centres.
 HE Higher Education e.g. universities.
 HEFCE Higher Education Funding Council for England.
-Although the University still has some pots of money from HEFCE ( and so you might hear it around) this has now been replaced by the Office of Students.
+Although the University still has some pots of money from HEFCE (and so you might hear it around) this has now been replaced by the Office of Students.
 Information and Library Services (ILS) Anything to do with IT and the library service may be referred to as ILS.
 Membership The group of people who attend a certain committee.
 Minutes A record of what has happened in a committee.
 Usually someone at the committee will have to note down everything that is discussed and these notes will be circulated as "minutes" after the meeting has ended.
 NSS National Student Survey.
-A survey open to all final year students to give their feed- back on their experience.
+A survey open to all final year students to give their feedback on their experience.
 Office for Students (OfS) The Office for Students is the new independent regulator of higher education in England.
-OfS replaced the Higher Education Funding Council England (HEFCE).
+Of Sreplaced the Higher Education Funding Council England (HEFCE).
 Panopto Panopto is a digital lecture capture system, where lectures are recorded and automatically put online for students to rewatch.
 Papers Before each meeting the secretary to the committee will ask for contributions to the agenda and will send out the papers which explain what will be discussed in the meetings.
 PG Postgraduate.
 Postgraduates are either Taught or Research.
-Pro-Vice Chancellor (PVC) There is one per Faculty and they are the heads of each of the Faculties.
-Faculty of Liberal Arts and Sciences (FLAS) Faculty of Business (BUS) Faculty of Education, Health and Human Sciences (FEHHS) Faculty of Engineering and Science (FES)
+Pro-Vice Chancellor (PVC) There is one per faculty and they are the heads of each of the Faculties.
+ACH - Mark O'Thomas Business - Jon Sibson FEH - Derek Moore FES - Martin Snowden

 QAA Quality Assurance Agency.
 They aim to safeguard standards and improve the quality of UK higher education.
 Quality Unit The result of the reshaping of quality management has been the creation of a single University quality management team - the Academic Quality Unit (AQU) to encompass all of the key institutional- and local-level quality and standards activities.
 Review 'Review' is a self-assessment of achievement against stated aims and objectives, asks for student opinions and considers evidence.
 SEC Student Experience Committee.
 The Student Experience Committee (SEC) is responsible for the strategic development and implementation of policy and procedures that ensure and enhance all aspects of the student experience.
 Student Affairs Student Affairs staff provide a range of services to colleagues within the university who work with students, from support and welfare to employability skills-building.
 University Academic Council Makes recommendations to the Court towards the running of the University.
 Many of the committees feed into Academic Council.
 Academic Council is chaired by the Vice Chancellor.
-University secretary Peter Garrod.
-The University Secretary is appointed by the Board of Trustees and is responsible for ensuring that the University remains compliant within the legal framework, which defines its obligations and duties, and for support to the governance of the University.
-Validation / Revalidation The process which allows for the university to focus on standards of education and resolving problems in specific courses.
-Vice Chancellor (VC) Professor Jane Harrison.
-The Vice Chancellor is the Chief Executive of the University and has overall responsibility for the management of the institution and its direction.
-She is accountable to the University Court.
+University Secretary Peter Garrod.
+The University Secretary is appointed by the Board of Trustees and is responsible for ensuring that the University remains compliant within the legal framework, which defines its obligations and duties, and for support to the governance of the University Validation / Revalidation The process which allows for the university to focus on standards of education and resolving problems in specific courses.
+Vice Chancellor (VC) David Maguire.
+The Vice Chancellor is the Chief Executive of the university and has overall responsibility for the management of the institution and its direction.
+He is accountable to the University Court.
 Widening Participation (WP) Increasing the number of people who attend university and making sure that people from all backgrounds are given the opportunity to study a degree.